mehta-lab/dynamorph/README.md

 # DynaMorph

-This is a repo storing codes and scripts for **DynaMorph: learning morphodynamic states of human cells with live imaging and sc-RNAseq**, manuscript of this work can be accessed [here](https://www.biorxiv.org/content/10.1101/2020.07.20.213074v1).
-Analyzing pipeline of DynaMorph and structure of this repo are introduced below.
+This repository is for sharing code related to **DynaMorph: self-supervised learning of morphodynamic states of live cells**.
+The related preprint is [here](https://www.biorxiv.org/content/10.1101/2020.07.20.213074v2).

+We summarize the components of the DynaMorph pipeline and the structure of this repository below.

 ![pipeline_fig](graphicalabstract_dynamorph.jpg)